Perfect Purple Crabapple

 A sensational cultivar with a nice uniform growth habit, captivating rose colored blooms against a backdrop of emerging deep purple foliage in the spring; plum colored fruit adds ornamental value throughout fall and winter

 Perfect Purple Crabapple is bathed in stunning clusters of fragrant rose flowers along the branches in mid spring before the leaves.
-It has attractive deep purple foliage which emerges purple in spring.
+It has attractive deep purple deciduous foliage which emerges purple in spring.
 The pointy leaves are highly ornamental and turn an outstanding red in the fall.
 The fruits are showy purple pomes carried in abundance from early to late fall.

 Perfect Purple Crabapple is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.